 Introduction

-The structural diagnostics of a masonry building should consider many criteria, phenomena, and criticalities.
-The process of knowledge starts from an in-depth investigation to consider different aspects of the construction: the building history (expansion interventions, transformations, traumatic events), the geometry, the used technology, the characteristics of the materials, their degradation, cracks, and deformation.
-The synthesis of this information permits us to understand the structural behaviour and formulate a valid diagnosis.
-It highlights the potential weaknesses, collapse mechanisms, instability, and degradation of the structure.
+The structural diagnostics of a masonry building should involve numerous criteria, phenomena, and criticalities.
+The process of knowledge starts from an in-depth investigation of various different aspects of the construction, including the building history (expansion interventions, transformations, traumatic events), the geometry, the technology used, and the characteristics of the materials as well as any degradation, cracking, or deformation.
+The synthesis of this information allows us to better understand the structural behaviour and to formulate a valid diagnosis, highlighting the potential weaknesses, collapse mechanisms, instability, and degradation of the structure.

-In detail, masonry churches are the category of buildings most vulnerable to catastrophic events.
-They show serious damages and collapses as a result of the earthquakes that occurred throughout history.
-These events have compromised building structural performance [1].
+Masonry churches are the category of buildings most vulnerable to catastrophic events, often experiencing serious damage and collapses as a result of the earthquakes that have occurred throughout history and have compromised the structural performance of the buildings [1].

-The difficulty of analysing the masonry building degradation is linked to the heterogeneity of the factors that participate in the building residual performance evaluation.
+The difficulty in analysing masonry building degradation is related to the heterogeneity of the factors that pertain to the building’s residual performance evaluation.

-the analytic hierarchy process (AHP), as a multicriteria decision-making tool, enables performing exhaustive structural analyses thanks to the possibility to consider many criteria and give them a calibrated weight.
+As a multicriteria decision-making tool, the analytic hierarchy process (AHP) allows for performing exhaustive structural analyses due to the possibility of considering numerous criteria and subsequently affording them a calibrated weight.

-This method became popular in different areas of construction.
-Starting from the project stage, Fong and Choi [2] and Hsieh et al. [3] used AHP, identifying key selection criteria, in order to decide on the contractor selection, Plebankiewiczm and Kubek [4] and Kahraman et al. [5] to choose the best material supplier and Wong and Li [6] to analyse the selection of the intelligent building systems.
-The AHP was also used for systematic evaluation of many factors such as building efficiency, safety, user comfort, reliability, functionality as well as maintainability.
-In addition, it was employed to characterize the design work, evaluate the soft benefits in comparison with costs [7-8], and to estimate the environmental work impact [9-10].
-Teo and Ling [11] and Li et al. [12] used the AHP approach to evaluate the safety and the administration of the work sites, Das et al. [13], Wu et al. [14] and Kettner and Diaz [15] for the construction management, finally, Ali and Nsairat [16] and Chang et al. [10] to estimate the green building rating.
+This method has become popular in various areas of construction.
+Starting from the project stage, both Fong and Choi [2] and Hsieh et al. [3] used the AHP approach to identify the key selection criteria for determining the contractor selection, Plebankiewiczm and Kubek [4] and Kahraman et al. [5] for selecting the best material supplier, and Wong and Li [6] for analysing the selection among the various intelligent building systems.
+The AHP method has also been used for the systematic evaluation of various factors, including building efficiency, safety, user comfort, reliability, functionality, and maintainability.
+In addition, it has been employed to characterise the design work, to evaluate the soft benefits in relation to the costs [7-8], and to estimate the environmental work impact [9-10].
+Meanwhile, Teo and Ling [11] and Li et al. [12] used the AHP approach to evaluate the safety and administration of work sites, while Das et al. [13], Wu et al. [14], and Kettner and Diaz [15] used it in relation to construction management, and Ali and Nsairat [16] and Chang et al. [10] used it to estimate green building ratings.

-In the field of the existing buildings, it represented a great assessment tool to support building energy rehabilitation [17-18], to perform a large-scale structural vulnerability analysis [19] and to identify the criticalities in the seismic and volcanic vulnerability assessment [20-21].
+In terms of existing buildings, the approach presents an effective assessment tool for supporting building energy rehabilitation [17-18], performing large-scale structural vulnerability analysis [19], and identifying the criticalities in seismic and volcanic vulnerability assessments [20-21].

 Table 1.
-Fundamental scale of Saaty [31].
+Saaty’s fundamental scale [31].